 During their time at the school, pupils develop knowledge, skills and understanding in the following areas:

 - developing confidence and responsibility and making the most of their abilities;

 - preparing to play an active role as citizens;

 - developing good relationships and respecting the differences between people.

 In addition children are taught about Road Safety through films and activities supplied and organised by the Borough Road Safety Officer.
-Pupils in the upper juniors participate in the borough-wide Junior Citizens programme, elements of which address road safety and safety on public transport.
+Pupils in the upper juniors participate in the Bikeability programme.
 Transport for London trainers also visit Year 6 classes to encourage safe and responsible use of public transport.

 In accordance with the law parents have a right to withdraw their child from Sex Education lessons.
 If this is the case we would encourage you to discuss the matter with the class teacher before making a final decision.
 Should you choose to withdraw your child from these lessons please notify the school in writing of your decision.
 Parents wishing to view the Sex Education and Relationships Policy should contact the school office.